satra/NiPyPe-Paper/nipype_paper.rst

 base makes NiPyPe a flexible project that takes into account needs of many scientists.

-Improving openness and transparency of research is also a goal of NiPyPe.
+Improving openness and transparency of research has been a goal of NiPyPe since its inception.
 A workflow definition is in principle sufficient to replicate the analysis.
 Since it was used to actually analyze the data it is more detailed and accurate than a typical methods description in a paper, but also has the advantage of being reused by others.
 By accompanying a publication with a formal definition of processing pipeline (such as a NiPyPe script) increases reproducibility and transparency of research.
 While NiPyPe captures a variety of provenance information, we hope to improve this aspect by generating provenance reports in a standardized XML format (Mackenzie-Graham, Van Horn, Woods, Crawford, & Toga, 2008).

 Increased diversity of data processing software has made systematic comparison of performance and accuracy of underlying algorithms difficult.

-Despite extensive comparative studies (e.g., Klein et al., 2009; 2010), a platform for comparing algorithms, either by themselves or in the context of an analysis workflow does not exist.
-Currently, it is also difficult to determine an optimal workflow in a given application context.
+A platform for comparing algorithms, either by themselves or in the context of an analysis workflow, or determining optimal workflows in a given application context, does not exist.

+(e.g., Klein et al., 2009; 2010), a

 For example, traditional approaches applied to adult neuroimaging data may not be suitable for processing developmental data from children imaged with custom coils.

 Another way of evaluating software is to investigate the optimal combination of preprocessing steps.
 Recently relation between motion correction and regression has been researched coming with a method of finding optimal per subject preprocessing pipeline (Churchill et al., 2011).

-NiPyPe can make such investigations easier, resulting in more efficient data analysis.
-NiPyPe will make such comparisons easier and therefore more prevalent, similar to the smoothing comparison example demonstrated above.
+NiPyPe can make such investigations easier (as demonstrated via the smoothing example above), resulting in more efficient data analysis.

+NiPyPe interfaces and workflows capture neuroimaging analysis knowledge and the evolution of methods.

 A framework for shared storage of information and evolution of analysis methods and approaches